Chocolate Peppermint Marshmallow Pops – Holiday Happiness on a Stick

 With bags of marshmallows purchased for holiday fudge and a bunch of chocolate left over from our last cookbook shoot, we immediately thought of Angie and her cake pops.

-These marshmallow pops aren’t made of cake, but the inspired and amazing idea of Angies little cake pops and the spirit of sweets on a stick had us playing around with what ingredients we had in the kitchen.
+These Chocolate Peppermint Marshmallow Pops aren’t made of cake, but the inspired and amazing idea of Angies little cake pops and the spirit of sweets on a stick had us playing around with what ingredients we had in the kitchen.
 So chocolate mallow pops started appearing everywhere in the kitchen!

 These are so easy and fun to make.
 It’s hard to stop because the possibilities for these pops are so versatile.
 Anyone who like marshmallows, chocolate and candy will have a new sweet toy to eat and pass out to all their friends.